Pion axioproduction revisited: Evaluation of the relevant Feynman diagrams

 collects the four $\Delta$ charge eigenstates, each of which is represented by a spin-$\tfrac{3}{2}$ vector-spinor field, and $T^a$'s are the isospin-$\tfrac{1}{2}\!\!\to\!\!\tfrac{3}{2}$ transition matrices.
 The propagator of the $\Delta$ with four-momentum $p^\mu$ is then given by~\cite{Tang:1996sq, Krebs:2009bf}

 with $m_\Delta$ the mass of the $\Delta$, for which we take $m_\Delta = 1232\,\text{MeV}$.
 For simplicity, we take here the Breit-Wigner rather than the pole mass, which is sufficient for the accuracy of our calculation.
 Moreover, the interaction Lagrangian~\eqref{eq: Delta-pion-nucleon Lagrangian} contains two coupling constants $g = -1.366$ and $z_0 = -0.42$, whose values are taken from Ref.~\cite{Meissner:1999vr}; see Fit~2 in Table~1 therein.
+Values from other fits in Ref.~\cite{Meissner:1999vr} will be used for an error estimate.
 Notice that in the notation employed for the $\Delta$-pion-nucleon Lagrangian in Ref.~\cite{Meissner:1999vr}, see Eq.~(3.5) therein, two coupling constants $g_{\Delta\pi{N}}$ and $Z$ appear.
 They are related with the ones in Eq.~\eqref{eq: Delta-pion-nucleon Lagrangian} via $g = -\tfrac{F_\pi}{M_\pi}g_{\Delta\pi{N}}$ and $z_0 = -(Z+\tfrac{1}{2})$.
 We further note that the parameter $z_0$ can be eliminated, but this would just change the value of $g$.
 Here, we prefer to work with the notation employed in Eq.~\eqref{eq: Delta-pion-nucleon Lagrangian}.

 For the contributions from the direct exchange of the $\Delta$, Fig.~\ref{fig: Deltas}, we find

 with

 and